Very small batches of beer craft-brewed in Centerport, Long Island, New York

 It’s pretty much been a part-time one-man operation while I continue to hold down a "regular" job during the week.
 Beer does not flow as regularly as it does with a normal full-time brewery.

 2013 will be the last year that Blind Bat will be operating as a nanobrewery.
-The brewery will also be moving from Centerport, migrating south to a larger full-time facility.
+The brewery will be moving from Centerport, migrating south to a larger full-time facility.
 There will finally be a tasting room!

 All of the graphics and labels are designed by me as well, so if you don't like the beer or the label, I'm to blame for both (and that goes for this website, too).

 Besides, "What kind of nut tries to start such a small brewery?"